Light Mechs

 FLEA

-20 tons
+Weight: 20 tons

 An early light mech design, the Flea is a fast and agile mech.
 Having minimal armament and armor, it is not suited to fight anything bigger than other light mechs, small vehicles, and infantry.
 Still, an entire lance of Fleas can threaten even larger mechs.